mapzen/styleguide/src/site/guides/common-terms-and-conventions.md

 ## Common words and phrases

 - Because, since: use _because_ for causation (because you checked your email, you saw the meeting invitation) and _since_ for a period of time (it's been hours since you checked email).
+- Avoid _simple_ or _simply_, especially in instructions (for example, "Simply clone this repository to get it started.")
+Simplicity is in the eye of the beholder, and what is simple for you might be completely foreign to another person.
+Your goal is absolutely to make things as simple as possible, but let your readers and users judge for themselves.

+## Map words

+- _Basemaps_ is one word.
+- Capitalize the names of other mapping companies and products correctly: _Mapbox_, _Esri_, _ArcGIS_.

+## Technical writing

+- All of our code is hosted on _GitHub_, not on _Github_ or _github_.
+When referring to GitHub-specific features or products, like issues, use _GitHub issues_.
+When referring to a repository hosted on GitHub, use _GitHub repository_.
+- The command-line version control system GitHub is based on is a proper noun: _Git_.
+It is only lower-case `git` when written as shell code.
+When referring to a generic _Git repository_, use the proper noun form.
+- Spell out _repository_.
+Using "repo" is too colloquial for potentially non-technical readers.

+## Mapzen-related

+- We are moving away from Mapzen _house styles_ (for example, Cinnabar, Bubble Wrap, or Zinc).
+Use _Mapzen basemaps_ instead.
+- Files loaded by Tangram are _scene files_.
+Do not use _Tangram style_ (a single scene can contain multiple `style` blocks, so calling the entire thing a _style_ leads to confusion). _Tangram scene_ is accurate, but a _Tangram scene file_ is clearer.